Challenging Drug Test Results: When Lab Evidence Is Questionable

 Perhaps the most serious consequence of trying to handle your own case without legal representation is that you are more likely to be convicted than if you hired a lawyer right away.
 Even small mistakes made early on can have major consequences later down the line when it comes time for sentencing and determining whether or not you will be allowed to serve probation or community service instead of serving time in jail.
 If your attorney has experience representing clients with drug charges, they are likely to get your sentence reduced as much as possible.

 A DUI attorney in Philadelphia, PA drug lawyer can help you handle almost any aspect of a criminal case related to drugs and may be able to have the charges against you dropped completely.
-It’s important that you take action now if you want the best possible outcome, so call today before it’s too late!
+It’s important that you take action now if you want a possible outcome, so call today before it’s too late!
 Your future is at stake when it comes to defending drug charges – don’t leave it to chance!

-Read MoreEverything You Need To Know About Before Carrying Medical Marijuana In Philadelphia
+Everything You Need To Know About Before Carrying Medical Marijuana

 In recent years, much discussion has circulated regarding the prevalence and use of medical marijuana.
 Since 2016, Pennsylvania state law enables certain citizens the privilege to obtain prescriptions for and use said substance.